confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 SPLIT(col1, delimiter)
 ```

-Splits a string into an array of substrings based
+Splits a string into an array of substrings, or bytes into an array of
-on a delimiter.
-If the delimiter is not found,
+subarrays, based on a delimiter.

+If the delimiter is not found, the original string or byte array is returned
-then the original string is returned as the only
+as the only element in the array.

-element in the array.
-If the delimiter is empty,
-then all characters in the string are split.
+If the delimiter is empty, every character in the string or byte in the array
-If either, string or delimiter, are NULL, then a
-NULL value is returned.
+is split.

-If the delimiter is found at the beginning or end
-of the string, or there are contiguous delimiters,
+If the delimiter is found at the beginning or end of the string or bytes,
-then an empty space is added to the array.
+or there are contiguous delimiters, an empty space is added to the array.

+Returns NULL if either parameter is NULL.

 !!!
 Tip "See SPLIT in action"
     - [Detect and analyze SSH attacks](https://confluentinc.github.io/ksqldb-recipes/cybersecurity/SSH-attack/#ksqldb-code)